|Birth: ||Mar. 22, 1896|

 City of London Regiment

 2nd Lieutenant Eddie Banks was through the British/Canadian thread of Banks; his father was Reverend Thomas Banks, and Eddie's mother's name was Margaret.
-Margaret was the daughter of Francis Truscott, whom I would imagine was the inspiration for Eddie's middle name - at this time, I am still searching for Margaret's mother's information.
+Margaret was the daughter of Francis Truscott, whom I would imagine was the inspiration for Eddie's middle name -the file that I have just received details Eddie's father to some extent, but notes only a couple of facts about his mother - that she was born in 1860 in Colchester, Essex and that she married Reverend Thomas Hardy Banks in 1887, in Cornwall.

-What little I heard about Eddie was that he was an only child, and his obituary information seems to verify this; there is no mention of siblings.
-Instead, his Regiment Captain and Company Chaplain memorialize him as a brave young man, always willing to do all he could and more, and 'loved by all who knew him.'
+A letter of regret from his Regiment Captain and Company Chaplain memorializes Eddie as a brave young man, always willing to do all he could and more, and 'loved by all who knew him.'
 His Company Commander informed Eddie's parents that the young man's loss was a great blow to his platoon and company, and that their son had fought, and died nobly.

 Eddie died on 28, February 1917 in the vicinity of Sailly - Saillisele, while defending trenches that had been captured from the Germans earlier that day.
 There is notation that he 'was buried where he fell', and that this was detailed in a letter to his parents.